 What Other Types Of Vacuum Cleaners Are There?

-Many years have passed since the first vacuum cleaner was invented, and since then, we’ve managed to develop a variety of different vacuum cleaners that serve their own specific purposes.
+Many years have passed since the first vacuum cleaner was invented, and since then, we’ve managed to develop a variety of different vacuum cleaners that serve their specific purposes.

-Right now, the most popular vacuum cleaner is an upright vacuum.
+Right now, the most popular vacuum cleaner is an Upright Vacuum.
 These are big and bulky vacuums that stand tall and upright.
 They are known for their affordability, as well as their power.
 You can clean just about anything with them, but they’re not very flexible, and it’s hard to clean smaller spaces with them.

 Canister vacuums are vacuums in the shape of a canister.
 They tend to be similar to when it comes to sheer power, upright vacuums.
 Many people are choosing canister vacuums over upright vacuums, because they are far more versatile and maneuverable, due to their small size and unimposing design.
 But, the technology is still relatively young, so they are a bit expensive.

 Robot vacuums are the newest vacuum cleaners around.
 These are very small vacuums that rely on modern technologies – such as laser sensors, smartphones, and Wi-Fi – to automate the entire process of vacuuming.
 They are very popular, but still young, and they aren’t as efficient or as powerful as the other vacuums on this list.

 Backpack vacuums are nowhere near as popular as the previous three vacuums.
 The reason for this is mostly because they aren’t designed for the average person.
 That isn’t to say the average person can’t use or afford one, because they definitely can, and they may find it to be a very useful device.
 But, backpack vacuums are advertised to businesses who need a powerful and reliable vacuum for cleaning a large space, such as an office building.